onnela-lab/beiwedata/README.md

 Self-recorded voice memos.
 Will vary by study.

 ## WiFi
 Contains `hashed MAC`, `frequency`, and `RSSI`.
-Frequency will always be 2.4GHz or 5GHz so I'm not sure how useful that is.
+Frequency will always be 2.4GHz or 5GHz so I'm not sure how useful that is. `RSSI` is in dBm.

 # Known Data Issues
 - The `textsLog` data often contain duplicates (usually 3 or 4 identical rows).
 This seems to be more common for sent texts but can occur for received texts.
+- It appears that `timestamp`s are often out of order or duplicated in the acclerometer data.
+Possibly in other data as well.
+Working with programmers on a fix or explanation.

 # Functions
 More information about each function can be found in the function's docstring (i.e., `help([function])` or `?[function]`).
 This is just a list of functions to give you an idea of what has already been done.